iHe1u0/chat_qq/README_EN.md

 6. If it is the first login, you need to scan the code to log in.
 The token cached locally will be used for subsequent logins.
 If the `devices.json` file in the `data` directory is not modified or the password is not changed, theoretically the token will remain valid.

 7. When there is no need to scan the code later, you can use the command `npm run main` to log in.
-After logging in with this method, you can use the command "更新" to update the service online.
+After logging in with this method, you can use the command "#更新" to update the service online.

 ## Contact